filipesf/filipesf.github.io/_posts/2015-02-26-have-their-own-business-or-work-for-someone-else-do-the-right-thing.md

 layout: post
 cover: /img/own-business-or-others-company.jpg
 title: "Have their own business or work for someone else: Do the right thing"
-excerpt: Is not a easy choice when life want to teach us a lesson.
+excerpt: Is not an easy choice when life want to teach us a lesson.
 date: 2015-02-26 1:07:25
 published: true
 comments: true
 tags: Entrepreneurship
 ---

-I just read this article at [Entrepreneur](http://www.entrepreneur.com) called [5 Reasons Why I Quit My Own Business to Work for Someone Else](http://www.entrepreneur.com/article/242951) and I've been thinking what the reasons why I've take the same decision 5 months ago.
+I just read this article at [Entrepreneur](http://www.entrepreneur.com) called [5 Reasons Why I Quit My Own Business to Work for Someone Else](http://www.entrepreneur.com/article/242951) and I've been thinking about the reasons why I've take the same decision 5 months ago.
 And the answer is: My life had to teach me a lesson and just now I can realize this.

 Well, all those 5 reasons listed by [Brandon Turner](https://www.linkedin.com/in/brandonrturner) are on my list too, but I have three more reasons why I left my full time job as a freelancer and back to work in a company which is not mine.